chloealbright/DevHiveMind/Companies/Companies Worked At/TD/User Stories.md

 # Features In-Depth

-Features are high-level changes that the organization wants for their customers that should be less than a year

-They break down to 3 month Epics and which break down to small user stories to fit in 2 week sprints of work for pods to work on they describe functionality defined by the product group

-Feature goes to epic which goes to story which goes to uml which goes to code
+Features represent overarching changes aimed at enhancing customer experience and typically have a timeframe of less than a year.
+This hierarchical breakdown involves dividing them into 3-month Epics, further decomposed into small user stories aligned with 2-week sprints for team-based development.
+The progression from feature to epic to story to UML to code defines the iterative development process.

+- **Understanding Themes:**
-> Epics follow a theme so you need better understanding of the themes ie bank and finance system Completed Epics which is a list of completed stories get converted into features that aligned with themes Definition of success
+  - Epics align with themes, requiring a comprehensive grasp of overarching concepts, such as a bank and finance system.
+Completed epics, serving as a culmination of stories, are then transformed into features aligned with predefined themes.

-Is there anyone doing what your trying to do
-Aligning definitions
-Possibly redefining definitions
+- **Definition of Success:**
+  - Success is gauged by evaluating if anyone else is pursuing a similar objective.
+Definitions are aligned and potentially refined to ensure clarity and unified understanding.

 # Epics In-Depth